Film Reviews from Film Appreciation Course Feb/Mar 2004

 This was a surprise for me.
 I didn’t believe that any film from 1929 could be so inventive and “modern”.
 Even now it has relevance in a western post-industrial society.
 It just shows how little most of our lives have changed.
 It’s just a great kaleidoscope of shapes and movement.

 But most of all, I liked the music.
 The film shown had a soundtrack by “The Alloy Orchestra”, I have since found another by “The Cinematic Orchestra” which I own.
-And recently found another by the group “Biosphere”, it’s the second disk on their “Substrata V.2” album.
-This one is described as ambient and all I can find is a reference at www.amazon.com to the CD.
+And recently found another by the group “Biosphere”, it’s the second disk on their “Substrata V.2” album (available on Spotify).

 I had never heard of this film before seeing it.
 It’s mix of day-glow colours and computer animations form a wonderful stylistic whole.